standard/standard/README.md

 /*eslint-enable no-use-before-define */
 ```

-### Can you please add more config options?
+### Can you make rule X configurable?

-No. Use `eslint` directly if you want that.
+No. Use `eslint` directly if you want to configure hundreds of options individually.

 Pro tip: Just use `standard` and move on.
-There are actual real problems that you could spend your time solving! :P
+There are actual real problems that you could
+spend your time solving! :P

 ### Why can't I pipe standard to other tools?